NolanAmblard/Val-Discord-Bot/README.md

 # ValDiscordBot
-Repository for the Val Discord Bot
+Repository for the Val Discord Bot.

+My contributions can be found in: Val-Discord-Bot/src/main/java/Commands/

 - - - -